thaemisch/nvs23_ps/docs/TX/Dart/README.md

 - `-f` or `--file` <filename>: File to send
 - `-v` or `--version`: TX version to use (default: 3)
 - `-n` or `--sliding-window`: Sliding windows size (Only applicable if version is 3, default is 10)
-- `-t` or `--timeout`: Timeout for the first ack in seconds (Only applicable if version is 3,default: 1s)
+- `-t` or `--timeout`: Timeout for the first ack in seconds (Only applicable if version is 3, default: 1s)

 ## Flags